omise/omise-flask-example/README.md

 ### Attempting the charge

 We are almost ready to issue the charge request, but we should keep in mind that there are two ways for a charge API request to go wrong.
-In the first case, the request could return an [error object](https://docs.opn.ooo/api-errors) with a HTTP status code (e.g. `401 Authentication Failure`).
+First, the request could return an [error object](https://docs.opn.ooo/api-errors) with a HTTP status code (e.g. `401 Authentication Failure`).
 When using `omise-python`, this type of failure can be handled with a `try/except` block.
 Another way the request could fail is if the charge API request returns a [charge object](https://docs.opn.ooo/charges-api) with a `failure_code`.